apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Israel has banned the UN agency for Palestinian refugees.
-That could be devastating for millions**
+**McDonald's is about to report earnings.
+Here's what to expect**

-You can read more about it [here](https://www.cnn.com/2024/10/28/middleeast/unrwa-israel-knesset-vote-ban-palestinians-intl/index.html).
+You can read more about it [here](https://www.cnbc.com/2024/10/29/mcdonalds-mcd-earnings-q3-2024.html).

 ## Requirements
 - Python 3.8